excellenteasy/styleguides/coffee.md

   .reduce((x, y) -> x + y)
 ```

-When calling functions, choose to omit or include parentheses in such a way that optimizes for readability.
-Keeping in mind that "readability" can be subjective, the following examples demonstrate cases where parentheses have been omitted or included in a manner that the community deems to be optimal:
+When calling functions, choose to omit parentheses.
+Exceptions are allowed if they optimize for readability.
+Keeping in mind that "readability" can be subjective, the following examples demonstrate cases where parentheses have been omitted or included:

 ```coffee
 baz 12